kittykatattack/learningPixi/README.md

   crossOrigin: true
 })
 ```
-You can also pass the `add` method an array of object, or urls, or
+You can also pass the `add` method an array of objects, or urls, or
 both:
 ```js
 .add([